1. DataSelf Architecture

 The last Dimension shown is called the lowest level of detail, which is the level of the measure total.

-Create a new worksheet showing Sales by Customer, Invoice No, and Item in the last 2 years.
+Activity 7: Create a new worksheet showing Sales by Customer, Invoice No, Invoice Date, and Item in the last 2 years.

-1. Create a new worksheet and insert Customer, Invoice No, and Item in the Rows.
+1. Create a new worksheet and insert Customer, Inv No, Inv Date and Item in the Rows.

 2. Sizing Columns: Drag the row column lines to change widths.